Clastify logo

 Image

-A useful way to check is to work out how much product each reactant could form, assuming the other reactants were unlimited.
+A good way to check is to work out how much product each reactant could form if all the other reactants were available in unlimited supply.
 Whichever reactant gives the smaller amount of product is the limiting reactant.

 Theoretical yield and experimental yield

-A theoretical yield is the maximum amount or mass of product predicted from the limiting reactant, assuming complete reaction and no product loss.
-An experimental yield is the actual amount or mass of product obtained from a laboratory or industrial process.
+A theoretical yield is the maximum amount or mass of product predicted from the limiting reactant, assuming the reaction is complete and no product is lost.
+An experimental yield is the actual amount or mass of product collected from a laboratory or industrial process.

-Theoretical yield is calculated; experimental yield is measured.
-Keep that difference clear.
-If a calcium carbonate precipitate is filtered, washed and dried, the mass shown on the balance is the experimental yield.
-The mass predicted from the moles of the limiting reactant is the theoretical yield.
+You calculate the theoretical yield; you measure the experimental yield.
+Keep those separate.
+If calcium carbonate precipitate is filtered, washed and dried, the mass read from the balance is the experimental yield.
+The mass predicted from the moles of limiting reactant is the theoretical yield.

 Why experimental yield may be lower or higher